-Many folks have asked for our recommendations for storing their portable generators, now that the storms have [hopefully] ended.
-We hope the following general recommendations will be of help.
+Many folks have asked for our recommendations for storing their portable generators, after storm season ends.
+We hope the following general recommendations will be of help and of use the next time the generator is needed.

 There are two schools of thought, with regards to fuel in the generator.
 The first is to drain all fuel out of the system.
 Fuel left in the system will degrade and can cause varnish buildup and other problems.
 The best way to drain the system is to allow it to "run out of fuel."
 Simply do not refill when you realize storage time is near and let the generator run, until it runs out of fuel.
 If the carburetor has a removable bowl, remove and dry the bowl.

-The second school of thought is to leave fuel in the generator.
+The second school of thought is to fill the tank of the generator.
 This can lessen the chances of having seals and gaskets dry out, but precautions must be taken.
 First, fuel stabilizer must be added.
 This requires fresh fuel to be in the system, as stabilizer can only protect fresh fuel.
 Stabilizer cannot regenerate old fuel.
 It is best to completely fill the tank with stabilized fuel.
-It is also wise to start the generator and allow it to run, to have the stabilizer go through the entire system.
+It is also wise to start the generator and allow it to run at this time.
+Running will allow the stabilizer to go through the entire system.
 Also advisable is to start the generator at least once a month and then refuel with stabilized fuel after letting it run for 20 to 30 minutes.
+This will normally give the best results with the least risk of damage.

 Change the engine oil and fill with the recommended viscosity before storing.
 Let the engine run until warm before changing, to remove the most contaminants.
 Wipe the fill plug area clean to prevent dirt from entering the engine.